DUII DMV Hearing

 Part of the purpose in requesting a DMV Hearing is to contest a license suspension and avoid insurance increases.
 If a DMV Hearing is not requested, your license will be suspended for at least a 90-day period.
 In some cases, such as a refusal, a one-year suspension may be imposed.

 In addition to avoiding an administrative suspension, there are also strategic reasons for why the Donahue Law Firm always requests a DMV Hearing to protect our clients.
 The importance of requesting a DMV Hearing is not limited to the administrative suspension itself.
-It is an important opportunity to hear the law enforcement officer’s account of what occurred and shed addition light on what took place.
+It is an important opportunity to hear the law enforcement officer’s account of what occurred and shed additional light on what took place.
 The police report is never the whole story.
 Testimony and evidence obtained at the hearing can have important impacts on successfully defending against DUI criminal charges themselves.

 Out of State License Suspensions

 Even if you are from out of state and hold a driver license from that state, but are arrested for DUI in Oregon, you are not immune from a suspension of your driving privileges.
-This is because all but four states (Massachusetts, Michigan, Wisconsin, Georgia, and Tennessee) and the District of Columbia are members of the interstate Driver License Compact.
-When a license is suspended one of the these member states, that suspension will be recognized by each of the other member states.
+This is because all but five states (Massachusetts, Michigan, Wisconsin, Georgia, and Tennessee) and the District of Columbia are members of the interstate Driver License Compact.
+When a license is suspended in one of these member states, that suspension will be recognized by each of the other member states.
 Consequently, driving privileges will be suspended in those states, as well.
 If caught driving in one of these states with a suspended license, a new charge will result: Driving While Suspended, or DWS.
-Contrary to popular believe DWS, like DUII, is a crime.
+Contrary to popular belief, DWS, like DUII, is a crime.

 Many people forget to request a DMV Hearing within the 10-day period allowed under Oregon law.
-Even worse, many attorneys do not conduct DUII Hearings.
+Even worse, many DUII attorneys do not conduct DUII Hearings.
 These people then face automatic suspensions and miss out on an important part of their DUII defense.
 Be sure to hire a lawyer who believes in the importance of requesting and performing a DMV Hearing.